nickeblewis/headforcode/content/guide/dandavis/week6/index.md

 * We talked about [using git](/guide/git/quickguide)
 * I put together the video [https://vimeo.com/202983064](https://vimeo.com/202983064) which is our longest screencast to date!
+* Learn more about GraphCool and the [Farnborough Guide project](/projects/farnborough)

 ## Monday 6th February